adlnet/xAPI-Spec/xAPI-Communication.md

 			the Actor, Object, Authority, Instructor, Team,
 			or any of these properties in a contained SubStatement match the Agent parameter, instead of that parameter's normal behavior.
-Matching is defined in the same way it is for the 'agent' parameter.
+Matching is defined in the same way it is for the "agent" parameter.
 		</td>
 		<td>Optional</td>
 	</tr>